Search

 copy link

-What are the causes of Bloody stool with mucus?
+Causes of Bloody stool with mucus

 The different causes for mucus-covered blood in the stool can be:-

-1. Ulcerative colitis -
+1. Ulcerative colitis

 Ulcerative colitis is an inflammation of the bowels.
 An unusually long-term disorder produces inflammation in the rectum or large intestines.
 These can be dealing with diarrhea, tiredness, or an abundance of mucus in bloody stool.

-2. Crohn's disease -
+2. Crohn's disease

 Crohn's disease is an inflammatory bowel disease affecting the gastrointestinal system.
 Some early signs can be diarrhea, stool cramping, and abnormal bowel syndrome.
 This can be linked to diarrhea, a symptom of IBS.

-3. Intestinal infections-
+3. Intestinal infections

 Intestinal infection can also lead to the development of rectal bleeding with mucus.
 That can be due to salmonella and shigellosis.
-That can occur due to consuming contaminated foods, and Clostridium infection can cause severe and even life-threatening diarrhea.
+It can occur due to consuming contaminated foods, and Clostridium infection can cause severe and even life-threatening diarrhea.
 It can be destructive and often has mucus.

-4. Food poisoning-
+4. Food poisoning

 Several flu-like symptoms and the stools can have blood and mucus, and you have a food position.
 It usually clears up within days.

-5. Colon cancer and Rectal cancer-
+5. Colon cancer and Rectal cancer

 Colon or rectal cancer causes symptoms like mucus-covered bloody stool, rectal bleeding, sudden decrease in weight, and other issues like malabsorption, a condition that occurs when the bowel finds it challenging to absorb the nutrition in the body, and these constitutions can lead to lactose intolerance and celiac disease.

-6. Proctitis-
+6. Proctitis

 That is an inflammation in the lower part of the intestine called the rectum, and sexually transmitted infections or food-borne illnesses can cause this blood and stool in mucus.

-7. Anal fissures and fistula -
+7. Anal fissures and fistula

 An abscess of infection in the perianal area of the human body can cause pockets of mucous colitis inside the body that can occur in people with Crohn's disease.
 In some cases, there can be abscesses that can get large and can form a tunnel between organs or between skin and organs.
 Ostomy is a surgical procedure that can credit alternative ways for the urine and feces to leave the body, and after the operation, the waste is passed through the rectum and still can produce fluids.
 This fluid can build up and may help pass stools.

-8. Bacterial infections -
+8. Bacterial infections

 Some bacterial infections, such as campylobacter, can cause hemorrhagic diarrhea in the blood and may require medical attention.
 So keep an eye on the causes of bloody diarrhea with mucus and other infections that might be the reasons for the same.
 Bowel obstruction can sometimes be caused due to hernia, adhesions, gallstones, and tumors, and swallowing of an object that is not food obstructs the passages of the bowels, which can lead to obstacles carrying the blood-streaked mucus in stool.

-You should seek medical help when:-
+You should seek medical help when:

 • You notice blood and mucus in stool for the first time